 - 2 cups all-purpose flour

-- 3 cups chopped peeled apples, about 3 medium
+- 3 cups apples chopped and peeled, about 3 medium

 - Preheat oven to 350 degrees.
 Line a 9x13 inch baking pan with parchment paper or aluminum foil and spray with cooking spray.
 Set aside.